amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 print('Probability of plagiarism: ' + str((probability_of_plagiarism / len(sentences)) * 100) + '%')
 ```

-It correctly determined that the Moby Dick text is plagiarized:
+It correctly determined that the Moby Dick text is plagiarized!

 ```r
 In [151]: print('Probability of plagiarism: ' + str((probability_of_plagiarism / len(sentences)) * 100) + '%')
 Probability of plagiarism: 100%
 ```

-This may not scale well as Bing would quickly get upset with excessive calls, but for our purpose,  it is fine.
+This may not scale well as Bing would probably get upset from excessive calls, but it will do fine for the demonstration.
 Let's push this out onto the web and get some exposure.

 <BR>
 <h2><a id="amazon-web-services">Amazon Web Services - Home Away from Home</a></h2>